Infineon/ota-update/OTA_MCUBOOTAPP_README.md

 ## 1. Clone MCUBoot

-You need to first build and program the bootloader app *MCUBootApp* that is available in the MCUBoot GitHub repo before using an OTA application.
-MCUBootApp runs on the CM0+ CPU and starts any OTA enabled application on CM4.
-Clone the MCUBoot repository onto your local machine, **outside of your application directory.**
+- You need to first build and program the bootloader app *MCUBootApp* that is available in the MCUBoot GitHub repo before using an OTA application.

+    - MCUBootApp runs on the CM0+ CPU and starts any OTA enabled application on CM4 core in case of multicore Psoc6 devices.
+    - MCUBootApp runs on CM33 CPU along with the OTA enabled applications in the case of 20829 devices.

+- Clone the MCUBoot repository onto your local machine, **outside of your application directory.**

 -  Open a CLI terminal and run the following command: